ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Applicability to MQTT PubSub Profile {#mqtt-pubsub}

 The steps MQTT clients go through would be similar to the CoAP clients, and the payload of the MQTT PUBLISH messages will be protected using COSE.
-The MQTT clients needs to use CoAP to communicate to the KDC, to join security groups, and be part of the pair-wise rekeying initiated by the KDC.
+The MQTT clients needs to use CoAP to communicate to the KDC, to join security groups, and be part of the pairwise rekeying initiated by the KDC.

-Authorisation Server (AS) Discovery is defined in {{Section 2.2.6.1 of I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain server-specific information or control APIs, and may be used for topic and KDC discovery.
+Authorisation Server (AS) Discovery is defined in {{Section 2.4.1 of RFC9431}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain server-specific information or control APIs, and may be used for topic and KDC discovery.

-When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model, in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.
+When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.

-Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens (described in {{I-D.ietf-ace-mqtt-tls-profile}}).
+Both Publishers and Subscribers MUST authorise to the Broker with their respective tokens, ass described in {{RFC9431}}.
 A Publisher sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 A Subscriber may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.

 # Security Considerations